rachelwritingcode/rachelwritingcode/README.md

 ### Hi I'm Rachel 👋

-I'm a software developer experienced with the Python, Golang & Java.
+I'm a software developer experienced with the Python, Golang, JavaScript & Java.
 I'm interesting in adopting best practices to write clean and secure code.

 - 🍎 I love learning and sharing what I've learned.
 - 👩🏻‍🏫 I teach with the non-profit [@thecarpentries](https://carpentries.org/)